-What other learning materials are used with this workbook?
+What other learning materials are used with this manual?

-The Diabetes is Everybody's Business (DEB) training materials consist of this Participant's Workbook and two additional supporting resources as follows:
+The Diabetes is Everybody's Business (DEB) training materials consist of this Facilitator's Manual and two additional supporting resources as follows:

-- ► The Facilitator's Manual contains information for the facilitator who is training community health workers in diabetes prevention and care - PowerPoint Presentations support both the facilitator and participant booklets.
+- This Facilitator's Manual contains information for the facilitator who is training community health workers in diabetes prevention and care. - ► The Participant's Workbook supports the training given to community health workers in diabetes prevention and care. - PowerPoint Presentations support both the facilitator and participant booklets.
 There is a set of PowerPoint presentations corresponding to each one of the eight learning modules focused on content in DEB.

-How do I use the Participant's Workbook?
+How do I use the Facilitator's Manual?